Eurydia/notes-on-clean-programming-language/content/_index.md

 badSafeDivAlt 9 0  // Uh oh
 ```

-It is important to clarify that, parameter-argument rule is not the same as performing equality checks.
+Note that, this rule is not the same as performing equality checks.

-If the equality operation is not implemented on a type, this parameter-argument matching would still work.
+If the equality operation is not implemented on a type, this rule would still work.
 This concept of user-defined types is discussed in later Sections.

 ### Guarded Expressions

 So far, implementations has one body or expression.
-One or more guarded expressions can be introduced to an implementation.

-Guarded expressions allow an implementation to have multiple expression, instead of one.
+Guarded expressions may be introduced to an implementation, which allow it to have multiple expression.

 A control implementation with one guarded expression may be written as follows.